-The Sanskrit word bandha translates to “lock” or “bond.”
-In yoga, bandhas are performed in order to restrain, collect and direct the flow of life force energy.
-This energy, called prana, runs through thousands of energy channels in the body.
-The main energy channels are the following:
+The Sanskrit word Bandha translates to “lock” or “bond”.
+Yogis perform bandhas in order to restrain, collect, and direct the flow of life force energy.
+This energy, called Prana, runs through thousands of energy channels in the body.

-- Sushumna Nadi – This is the central channel that is associated with energy in its non-dual state, free from masculine and feminine qualities.
+- Sushumna Nadi: This is the central channel that is associated with energy in its non-dual state.
+That means, it is free from masculine and feminine qualities.
 Sushumna Nadi is located from the base of the spine to the crown of the head.

 What is Maha Bandha?

 Maha Bandha represents the culmination of mastery over the body’s vital energy locks.
 This potent technique is a harmonious blend of Jalandhara Bandha, Uddiyana Bandha, and Mula Bandha.
 Ancient yogic scriptures revere it for its profound impact on both physical and spiritual planes.